jojozhuang/jojozhuang.github.io/_tutorial/nodejs/using-express-to-serve-static-files.md

 ## 1. Web Server
 In some cases, we need to share information in the html files to others.
 It is not always that we have a available web server eg. Aparche Tomcat, Microsoft IIS, or Nigix.
 One option is to use Express based on Node.js to setup a 'static' web server, which only serves static files.

-If you have not installed Node.js and NPM, first install them by refer to the posting [Install Node.js and NPM]({% link _posts/2016-03-06-installing-nodejs-and-npm.md %}).

 ## 2. Creating Server
 Create a folder in local disk.
 ```sh